brotherson67/Randonne/README.md

   -- N/A

   ## Languages used:
-  -- javascript, HTML, CSS
+  -- JavaScript, HTML, CSS, Handlebars

   ## Other technologies used
   - Sequelize
-  - Handlebars
   - Express.js
   - Express-session
   - Bycrypt